 Upscale Lodges in Uttendorf am See

 The Tauern Lodges in Uttendorf are suitable for eight to ten people.
 Depending on the lodge, you are certain to feel right at home here with as much as 135 m² of living space.
 With family or friends, relax for hours at a time in a living and dining area bathed in natural light.
 In the kitchen of your self-catering chalet, you will find all the essential cooking utensils.
+We would also love to welcome your dog (on request).
 And as a special highlight, each lodge greets you with your own private sauna.

 - Apartment “Sonnblick”, for up to 4 people, 68 m², 2 bedrooms